klanchman/blog/content/post/2023-07-13 - Dynamic Colors in SwiftUI using ShapeStyle in iOS 17/index.md

 tags = ["programming", "swiftui"]
 +++

 Jesse Squires recently [asked on Mastodon](https://mastodon.social/@jsq/110690642657239551) whether SwiftUI still lacked support for dynamic colors.
 Ultimately he [shared a solution](https://www.jessesquires.com/blog/2023/07/11/creating-dynamic-colors-in-swiftui/) that uses `UIColor` / `NSColor` under the hood to achieve the desired effect.
-There are other solutions floating around like [one from John Sundell](https://swiftbysundell.com/articles/defining-dynamic-colors-in-swift/) that work in a similar way.
+There are other solutions floating around that work in a similar way, like [one from John Sundell](https://swiftbysundell.com/articles/defining-dynamic-colors-in-swift/).

-We'll need to keep doing that as long as we need to support iOS 16, but with iOS 17 and aligned releases SwiftUI finally has a built-in answer for this: [custom `ShapeStyle`s](https://developer.apple.com/documentation/swiftui/shapestyle).
+We'll need to keep doing that as long as we need to support iOS 16 and earlier, but with iOS 17 and aligned releases SwiftUI finally has a built-in answer for this: [custom `ShapeStyle`s](https://developer.apple.com/documentation/swiftui/shapestyle).

 I'll start with a quick question that may be on your mind: what do shapes have to do with colors?

 ## `foregroundColor(_:)` is Deprecated

 In case you missed it, iOS 17 et al. have deprecated the [`foregroundColor(_:)`](https://developer.apple.com/documentation/swiftui/view/foregroundcolor(_:)/) modifier.
 Instead, Apple says to use [`foregroundStyle(_:)`](https://developer.apple.com/documentation/swiftui/view/foregroundstyle(_:)).
-You'll note that `foregroundStyle(_:)` takes a `ShapeStyle`, same as [`background(_:ignoresSafeAreaEdges:)`](https://developer.apple.com/documentation/swiftui/view/background(_:ignoressafeareaedges:)).
+You'll note that `foregroundStyle(_:)` takes a `ShapeStyle`, same as [`background(_:ignoresSafeAreaEdges:)`](https://developer.apple.com/documentation/swiftui/view/background(_:ignoressafeareaedges:)) which you're probably already using extensively.

 As it so happens, `Color` conforms to `ShapeStyle`.
 So in many cases you'll be able to replace usages of `foregroundColor(_:)` with `foregroundStyle(_:)` without changing what you're passing.